 BALL STATE UNIVERSITY

-Daughter of an architect, some of Natalie’s fondest memories as a child are of building Lego creations with her father and brother, now a contractor.
+Daughter of an architect and physicist, some of Natalie’s fondest memories as a child are of building Lego creations with her father and brother, who is now a contractor.
 Perhaps those early memories drew her to the interaction between modernism’s clean lines and traditional architecture’s charm, a quality that often appears in the work of brwarchitects.